ARM-software/cmsis-pack-eclipse/readme.md

 Add projects to an Eclipse workspace and build them.

 ### Run reference client application
-Launch RefClient project as an Eclipse application.
+* Launch RefClient project as an Eclipse application.

-Specify location of installed CMSIS-Packs using Eclipse preferences:
-Window->Preferences->CMSIS Packs->CMSIS Pack root folder
+* Specify CMSIS-Packs location: Window->Preferences->CMSIS Packs->CMSIS Pack root folder

-To watch installed packs open PackView: Window->Show View->Other...->CMSIS->CMSIS-Packs .
+* To watch installed packs open PackView: Window->Show View->Other...->CMSIS->CMSIS-Packs

-To create an RTE configuration ensure you have an open project in your workspace, then use New file wizard: File->New->Other...->CMSIS-RTE Configuration.
-Follow the wizard pages.
+* Create an empty project.

+* Create an RTE configuration using File->New->Other...->CMSIS-RTE Configuration wizard.

-The created configuration will open in an RTE Configuration editor.
+* The created configuration will open in an RTE Configuration editor.
   You can select components and save the configuration.

-Open Window->Show View->Other...->CMSIS->RTE Configuration view to see the configuration data.
+* Open Window->Show View->Other...->CMSIS->RTE Configuration view to see the configuration data.

 - - - - - - - - - - - - - - - - - - - - - - - - - -